Skip Navigation Links.

-The ribbon supports quick access toolbar which allows for customization of the menu system.
+The ribbon supports a quick access toolbar which allows for customization of the menu system.

-You can place your favorite commands on the Quick Access Toolbar by using ‘More Commands...’ function.
+You can place your favorite commands on the Quick Access Toolbar by using the "More Commands..." function.

 The Quick Access Toolbar can optionally be placed below the ribbon.

 The work area is where you will use most of the reporting features of the CDRv5 Client.

 The Quick Help panel provides context sensitive summarized information.
 This panel will change to match the work area context.
 You can:

 Permanently hide/show this panel using "Options > Hide Quick Help Panel" or "Options > Show Quick Help Panel".

 Right-click on the panel to bring up additional functions: